 Specify the transaction ID (TXID, TxHash), address, hash, or block height in the search bar of the block explorer, and instantly find out their status.

 Determine if the address is a known entity.

 Within blockchain analytics tools, high-risk addresses can be immediately tagged which will kickstart tracking.
 However, it might be difficult to find relevant information about an address hash.

 In such cases, transaction and date filtering will help you to understand more about the cryptocurrency address and whether it is reliable or not.

-If the address entity is unknown, analyze if it is connected to known entities which may be considered high risk.
+If the address entity is unknown, check if it is connected to known entities which may be high risk.
 Check if known entities were using other crypto exchanges, mixing services or darknet entities.